<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<title>Why laptop runs hot and turns off or freezes?</title>
+<title>Why laptop turns off or freezes?</title>

 <pubDate>Tue, 11 Jan 2011 09:17:15 +0000</pubDate>